SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 1. Why was the vWAN not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?

-1. The above setting is normally set to "yes", why did we set it to "no" ?
-Hint: We had Azure Route Server before
+1. The Hub FortiGate **sdwan-USERXX-workshop-hub1_fgt-priv_rt** route table configuration "Propagate gateway routes" is normally set to "yes", why did we set it to "no"?

 1. In the Spoke-VNETS vWAN Route Table, the next-hop is the Primary FortiGate IP.
 What should we add/do to handle failover?